Gullah language

-Gullah (also called Gullah-English, Sea Island Creole English, and Geechee) is a creole language spoken by the Gullah people (also called "Geechees" within the community), an African American population living in coastal regions of South Carolina and Georgia (including urban Charleston and Savannah) as well as extreme northeastern Florida and the extreme southeast of North Carolina.
+Gullah (also called Gullah-English, Sea Island Creole English, and Geechee) is a creole language historically spoken by the Gullah people (also called "Geechees" within the community), an African-American population living in the coastal areas of the U.S. states of North Carolina, South Carolina, Georgia and Florida from approximately Pender County, North Carolina to St. Augustine, Florida.
+Today, the language is spoken by around 5,000 Gullahs mostly in parts of South Carolina and Georgia.

 Origins

 Gullah is based on different varieties of English and languages of Central Africa and West Africa.
 Scholars have proposed a number of theories about the origins of Gullah and its development: